magneticio/vamp/docs/content/guides/canary-release.md

 Notice two things:

+1. We inserted a list of conditions (with only one condition for now).
+All traffic matching the filter will hit this service, no matter what the weight is.
-1. We dialed back the weight to 0%.
-This is important and might feel counter intuitive, but Vamp first checks filters and then weight.
-This means we explicitly do not send 'just some percentage of traffic' to this service but only traffic that matches the filter.
+2. We dialed back the weight to 0%.
+This is important because we want to exclude all other traffic from this service.

-2. We inserted a list of conditions (with only one condition for now)
+Filters and weight distribution are evaluated two seperate phases.
+The filters are processed first.
+The first service where the filter matches the request will be used to handle the request.
+Weight is only evaluated if during the filtering no service was picked.
+All services in the cluster with a weight >0 will be used when the traffic is distributed according to the weight.

 Our full blueprint now looks as follows:

 {{% copyable %}}